ethereum/ethereum-org-website/src/content/developers/docs/data-structures-and-encoding/patricia-merkle-trie/index.md

 There is a difference between looking something up in the 'trie' and the underlying flat key/value 'DB'.
 They both define key/values arrangements, but the underlying DB can do a traditional 1 step lookup of a key.
 Looking up a key in the trie requires multiple underlying DB lookups to get to the final value described above.
 Let's refer to the latter as a `path` to eliminate ambiguity.

-The update and delete operations for radix tries are simple, and can be defined roughly as follows:
+The update and delete operations for radix tries can be defined roughly as follows:

 ```
     def update(node,path,value):